Compare the best Ethereum wallets in 2023

 • Accessibility.
 You can access most wallets through a laptop or mobile device, but some hardware wallets can be more awkward.
 All of the options in our list are easy enough to use but online wallets are the most convenient, especially for beginners.

 • Whether it offers staking.
 Staking is when you earn money on the coins you hold.
-Some wallets offer this feature on ETH, you may want to look at the best staking platforms if you want to maximise earnings on the crypto you own.
+Some wallets offer this feature on ETH, you may want to look at the best staking platforms if you want to maximize earnings on the crypto you own.

 • Account recovery options.
 Online wallets like Coinbase make it relatively simple to access your account if you forget your password.
-Wallets that prioritise security, however, can be more difficult.
+Wallets that prioritize security, however, can be more difficult.
 Normally you need to provide a 12-word key to recover your account.
 Again, you need to decide between security and convenience.

 • Mobile app.
 If you plan on managing your money on the go then an app is vital.
 Normally both Android and iOS apps are available, but this is worth checking before you sign up.

 • Hardware device.
 Wallets like Ledger and Trezor come with physical devices that store your unique wallet address and details.
-If security is one of your main concerns then prioritise a wallet that comes with a hardware device.
+If security is one of your main concerns then prioritize a wallet that comes with a hardware device.

 • Backup available.
 The best way to combine security with recovery options is to buy additional offline devices to back up your details.
 Trezor in particular offers this feature, although it can add a lot to the price of your wallet.